 As everyday life continues to become increasingly tech-based, it is hard to imagine an area of society that hasn’t been completely permeated with the latest technology trends.
-For quite some time, however, academia lagged behind the rest of the world when it came to technology, relying on outdated processes and devices to teach today’s students.
-Recently, this trend has begun to change as students are increasingly interested in using their own devices in school and teachers are realizing the educational potential of modern technological advances.
+For quite some time, however, academia lagged behind the rest of the world when it came to technology.
+With the majority of classrooms relying on outdated processes and devices to teach today’s students.
+Recently, this trend has begun to change as students are increasingly interested in using their own devices in school.
+With teachers also realizing the educational potential of modern technological advances.

 Because of this shift toward the use of digital methods, one of the most frequently adopted innovations in classrooms is cloud computing.
-With students commonly turning to their mobile devices for schoolwork, the cloud allows teachers to connect with their pupils outside the classroom and for students to easily collaborate with one another on projects and for tests.
-According to Mightyskins, 86 percent of students reported experiencing better collaboration with their teachers and peers through the use of mobile devices and 81 percent of teachers felt that students had a better learning experience when using a tablet.
+With students commonly turning to their mobile devices for schoolwork, the cloud allows teachers to connect with their pupils outside the classroom.
+It also also for students to easily collaborate with one another on projects and for tests.
+According to Mightyskins, 86 percent of students reported experiencing better collaboration with their teachers and peers when using mobile devices.
+Additionally, 81 percent of teachers felt that students had a better learning experience when using a tablet.

 As classrooms and schools continue to become more connected in the coming years, utilizing cloud communication will be a no-brainer.
-The technology allows students to have an enhanced learning experience and enables teachers to improve the effectiveness of their lessons in a convenient and affordable way.
-Adding communication tools to an existing cloud platform is quick and simple and can make a world of difference to an academic community, so many schools will likely begin to show interest in comprehensive service offerings including voice-over-IP solutions and unified communication suites.
+The technology allows students to have an enhanced learning experience.
+And enables teachers to improve the effectiveness of their lessons in a convenient and affordable way.
+Adding communication tools to an existing cloud platform is quick and simple.
+Which can make a world of difference to an academic community.
+So, many schools will likely begin to show interest in comprehensive service offerings including voice-over-IP solutions and unified communication suites.
 Service providers with the ability to offer schools as many of these educationally beneficial features as possible at one reasonable cost will likely have the most success tapping into this emerging market in the near future.